 If you’re trying to conceive, it is normal for you and your partner to be curious about what happens inside your body days after your fertile window.
 You are likely anxious to take a pregnancy test to confirm if you are pregnant or not.
-In other cases, you may be wondering if some of the things you experience shortly after ovulation may be pregnancy symptoms, read on to learn what’s happening in your body at 4 DPO.
+In other cases, you may wonder if some of the things you experience shortly after ovulation may be pregnancy symptoms; read on to learn what’s happening in your body at 4 days post ovulation (DPO).

-The surest way to know if you are pregnant is taking a home test after missing your period.
+The surest way to know if you are pregnant is to take a home test after missing your period.
 However, some women may start experiencing symptoms as early as four days past ovulation (4 DPO).

 What is happening to your body at 4 DPO?

-It is unlikely that implantation has already happened as early as 4 DPO, but your body may start producing progesterone, a hormone that increases when pregnant.
+It is unlikely that implantation has already happened as early as 4 DPO, but your body may start producing progesterone, which increases when pregnant.
 The hormones help prepare your uterine lining and uterus for implantation.

 What are the pregnancy symptoms and 4 days past ovulation?